hyperledger/indy-plenum/docs/source/transaction_freeze_ledgers.md

 #### How it affects the system

+- Removed ledgers will not be able reading and writing because a database does not exist.

-- Frozen ledgers are not catched up (because the LEDGERS_FREEZE transaction is part of the config ledger, which is applied before additional ledgers).
+- Frozen ledgers are not catched up (this is possible because the LEDGERS_FREEZE transaction is part of the config ledger, which is applied before additional ledgers).

-- Do not check, do not send new batches to update frozen ledgers.
+- Do not check frozen ledgers for freshness, do not send new batches to update frozen ledgers.

-- Recording continues in audit transactions, but without using real ledgers and using data about frozen ledgers from the config state.
+- Root hashes of frozen ledgers continue to be recorded to audit transactions, but without using real ledgers and using data about frozen ledgers from the config state.

 - Any transactions to frozen ledgers are forbidden.